From abortion to blackface: Northam engulfed in controversy

 RICHMOND, Va. — On Wednesday, Virginia Gov. Ralph Northam’s was blasted for controversial abortion comments he made during a radio interview.
 Two days later, news outlets reported that a racist photo appears on Northam’s medical school yearbook page.
-By Monday, Northam was under political death watch and consulting with advisers over whether it is feasible for him to stay in office.
+On Tuesday, he clung to office even as Democrats had been denouncing him for days.
 Here is a timeline of what led to this point.

 ABORTION BACKLASH